10 simple rules for posting comments and discussions on libcom.org.

 Copy and pastes

-Do not post up large chunks of cut and paste text to the forums, but make things easier for others by summarising the article and including a link to the unabridged version.
-If your text is not available elsewhere online you need to find somewhere to host it - perhaps our library or news section if it is relevant, otherwise use one of these sites to paste the article in then use the link to it - http://docs.google.com (free registration), http://writer.zoho.com (free registration) or http://paste.turbogears.org (no registration required).
+Do not post up large chunks of cut and paste text in Discussions, but make things easier for others by summarising the article and including a link to the unabridged version.
+If your text is not available elsewhere online you need to find somewhere to host it, perhaps you could post it to libcom.org if it is relevant, otherwise use one of these sites to paste the article in then use the link to it - http://docs.google.com (free registration), http://writer.zoho.com (free registration) or http://paste.turbogears.org (no registration required).
 Post a comment on your summary in order to arouse interest in discussion around the article.
 What is a long piece of text?
-Think - would anyone be prepared to sit and read it in the context of a discussion forum?
+Think - would anyone be prepared to sit and read it in the context of a discussion on our website?

 Flooding the boards with links to your site is considered spamming.
 If you want to link to a relevant article provide a short summary or quote to describe what's contained in the link.
 This will help readers know if it's relevant and moderators to distinguish it from spam.
 Do not directly link to 'hostile' websites (leave gaps in the URL if you wish to refer to them or prefix the URL with http://anonym.to?).
 Anyone found posting up malicious links on other sites and/or trying to stir up 'board wars' will be banned.

 Any form of commercial or personal advertisements will be removed and the poster dealt with.
-Relevant adverts should be posted in the announcements forum.
-This is a discussion forum, not a free advertising resource and offenders will be warned and then banned.
+Relevant adverts should be posted as a Discussion.
+This is for discussion, not a free advertising resource and offenders will be warned and then banned.
 Signature files/avatars are disabled and putting in links to your own website with every post isn't permitted either: we want to hear your opinions, not see the same link with every post!

 Useful forum tools